cloudmesh-community/fa18-523-60/paper/paper.md

 The *$geoNear* stage returns an ordered stream of documents based on the proximity to a geospatial point.
-The output documents include an additional distance field and can include a location identifier field [@www-docs.mongodb].
+The output documents include an additional distance field and can include a location identifier field [@www-docs-mongodb].

 ```
   db.places.aggregate([